Youngestdev/blog/_posts/2018-07-13-redux-react-context-api-post.markdown

 The Provider class is responsible for encapsulating other components inside the `ThemeContext.Provider` so these components can have access to our app's state and to the `searchTermChanged` function that provides a way to change this state.

-To consume these values later in the component tree, we will need to initiate a `ThemeContext.Consumer` component.This component will need a render function that will receive the above value props as arguments to use at will.So, create another file called `consumer.js` in the src directory and write the following code into it:
+To consume these values later in the component tree, we will need to initiate a `ThemeContext.Consumer` component.
+This component will need a render function that will receive the above value props as arguments to use at will.
+So, create another file called `consumer.js` in the src directory and write the following code into it:

 ```js
 import React from 'react';